-If a 10 mg/kg per day starting dose is used, then response to therapy is determined by change in blood Phe following treatment with sapropterio dihydrochloride powder for oral solution at 10 mg/kg per day for a period of up to 1 month.
+Pediatric Patients 1 month to 6 years: The recommended starting dose of sapropterin dihydrochloride powder for oral solution is 10 mg/kg taken once daily.
+Patients 7 years and older: The recommended starting dose of sapropterin dihydrochloride powder for oral period of up to 1 month.
 Blood Phe levels should be checked after 1 week of sapropterin dihydrochloride powder for oral solution treatment and periodically for up to a month.
 If blood Phe does not decrease from baseline at 10 mg/kg per day, the dose may be increased to 20 mg/kg per day.
-Patients whose blood Phe does not decrease after 1 month of treatment at 20 mg/kg per day do not show a biochemical response and treatment with sapropterin dihydrochloride powder for oral solution should be discontinued in these patients.
-If a 20 mg/kg per day starting dose is used, then response to therapy is determined by change in blood Phe wing treatment with sapropterin dihydrochloride powder for oral solution at 20 mg/kg per day for a period of 1 month.
+Patients whose blood Phe does not decrease after 1 month of treatment at 20 mg/kg per day do not show a biochemical response and ment with sapropterin dihydrochloride powder for oral solution should be discontinued in these patients If a 20 mg/kg per day starting dose is used, then re following treatment with sapropterin dihydrochloride powder for oral solution at 20 mg/kg per day for a period of 1 month.
 Blood Phe levels should be checked after 1 week of sapropterin dihydrochloride powder for oral solution treatment and periodically during the first month.
-Treatment should be discontinued in patients who do not show a biochemical response (blood Phe does not decrease) after 1 month of treatment at 20 mg/kg per day /see Warnings and Precautions (5.4)/.
-Dosage Adjustment ric patients [see Warnings and Precautions (5.3)].
-2.3 Preparation and Administration Instructions
+Treatment should be discontinued in patients who do not show a biochemical response (blood Phe does not decrease) after 1 month of treatment at 20 mg/kg per day (see Warnings and Precautions (5.4)).